khofstadter/enhancingaudiodescription.com/_posts/2017-07-14-interview-with-maria-olalla-luque-and-silvia-soler.md

 ---
 layout: post
 title:  Interview with María Olalla Luque and Silvia Soler
+description: "Read our pre-conference interview with Silvia Soler."
 date:   2017-07-14
 image:  '/images/2017-07-14-interview-with-maria-olalla-luque-and-silvia-soler.webp'
 image-alt: 'A photo of Maria and Silvia.'